Information Processing in Quantum Thermodynamic Systems: an Autonomous Hamiltonian Approach: Hamiltonian and time evolution constraints

-{We start by inspecting the total time evolution operator $U(t)$.} Using the terminology of quantum resource theory, the work source $\mathcal{H}_w$ must act as a \textit{catalyst} that preserves its initial randomness to adhere to Eq.~\eqref{eq:WorkEntropy}.
+Using the terminology of quantum resource theory, the work source $\mathcal{H}_w$ must act as a \textit{catalyst} that preserves its initial randomness to adhere to Eq.~\eqref{eq:WorkEntropy}.
 In Ref.~\cite{Lie21}, Lie and Jeong demonstrated that when $U(\tau)$ is a \textit{catalysis unitary} satisfying

 where $V_w$ is a unitary operator on the work source $\mathcal{H}_w$, $U(\tau)$ must be compatible with $\id_{\overline{w}}\otimes\rho_w$, hence